 4. Planting moss is really complicated.
 You lay it on top of the soil and then - Wait, that's all you do.
 Just lay the moss on top of the soil where you want it.
 I had to tear my moss in half as to not knock over the spindly parsley.

 5. The last step is optional.
 Put your decorations in the terrarium as you see fit.
 I used my black river stones to cover up the soil in between the plants and the moss.
-Grace decided that we should have some seashells on top of the moss, so I let her put them where she wanted.
+My kids decided that we should have some seashells on top of the moss, so I let them put the shells where they wanted.

 6. Before you quit, water your plants.
 Watering them right away moves the soil around their roots and helps them to grow in their new container.

 And that's it!
 Enjoy your new terrarium.
 I left mine as the centerpiece on my dining room table because it will get bright indirect sunlight there and will be easy to water.